sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-intro/README.md

 }
 ```

----
+## Programming Languages

-This three ideas--Sequence, Selection, and Iteration--form the basis for everything from the tiniest programming exercise to the most complicated programs ever written.
-They're present in every programming language, often even in similar ways.
-All of these programs do the same thing:
+Sequence, selection, and iteration are in just about every programming language, often even in similar ways.
+For example, all of these programs do the same thing:

 ```js
 // JavaScript